JingMatrix/ChromeXt/README.md

 ### DevTools for developers

-From the three dots page menu, ChromeXt offers you
+From the three dots page menu, ChromeXt offers you the
-1. `Developer tools` in the UserScript manager front end,
+1. `Developer tools` menu for the UserScript manager front end,
-2. `Eruda console` in other pages.
+2. `Eruda console` menu for other pages.

 For `Edge` browser, these menus are moved to the page info menu, which locates at the left corner inside the URL input bar.